-Everything you need to know about getting around Norway in the air.
+An introduction to Norway's domestic airlines, including everything you need to know about getting around Norway quickly and easily in the air.

 However, a flight from Bergen to Trondheim takes less than one hour.
 Even adding in the time it takes at the airports and getting to/from your actual destinations, flying is the fastest option by quite some distance.